Skip to main content

 Quick summary

 Use this guide to implement recommended patterns for pausing and submitting sessions with the useAmbientSession hook.
-By following these patterns, you ensure that the Suki handles audio data correctly and you avoid conflicts with the Headless Web SDK.
+By following these patterns, you ensure that Suki handles audio data correctly and you avoid conflicts with the Headless Web SDK.

 The useAmbientSession hook provides the pause(), setSessionContext(), submit(), and cancel() methods.
 The Headless Web SDK manages buffering, queuing, and upload orchestration for you.
 If you add custom recovery logic, you might accidentally discard valid audio or call methods in an incorrect order.
 Follow this guide to implement recommended patterns for pausing and submitting sessions with the useAmbientSession hook.
-By following these patterns, you ensure that the Suki handles audio data correctly and you avoid conflicts with the Headless Web SDK.
+By following these patterns, you ensure that Suki handles audio data correctly and you avoid conflicts with the Headless Web SDK.

 Built-in behavior